Kaitlin utilizes Dialectical Behavior Therapy (DBT) with clients.

 DBT is helpful for people who are struggling with emotions and behaviors that seem out of their control.
 Many people who come to DBT group are already in individual therapy and are feeling they need more than just individual supportive therapy.

-If you struggle with any of the following, a DBT skills group can help:
+If you struggle with any of the following, learning DBT skills can help:

 • difficulty managing or tolerating your emotions